Are Bed Bugs In Dallas, TX Dangerous?

 While bed bugs aren't the most dangerous pest in Dallas, they can make your life miserable.
 And what makes matters worse is that bed bugs are extremely difficult to control and eliminate.
 If you travel frequently, there's a good chance you will bring bed bugs home.
 They might hide in your luggage or jacket.

 Once bed bugs are in your home, they won't be eager to leave.
 You can try do-it-yourself (DIY) methods of bed bug removal, but they won't work.
-It takes a professional pest control company to handle infestations.
+It takes a professional bed bug treatment to handle infestations.
 Here at Greenforest Termite & Pest Control, we're ready to take on your bed bug troubles.
 With years invested in the industry, our company knows what it takes to get rid of bed bugs for good.
-At the first sign of bed bug problems, call us for help.
+At the first sign of bed bug problems, call us for quick home pest control and commercial pest control solutions in Dallas, TX.